Kintyre/ksconf/docs/source/cmd_promote.rst

 -   Currently comments in the *SOURCE* file will not be preserved.
 -   If *SOURCE* or *TARGET* is modified externally while promote is running, the entire operation will be aborted, thus loosing any custom selections you made in interactive mode.
     This needs improvement.
--   There's currently no way to specify certain settings with some kind of "never-promote" flag.
+-   There's currently no way to preserve certain local settings with some kind of "never-promote" flag.
-    In the future I think this would be a nice feature.
     It's not uncommon to have some settings in  ``inputs.conf``, for example, that you never want to promote.
 -   There is no *dry-run* mode supported.
 Primarily, this is because it would only work for batch mode, and in interactive mode you explicitly see exactly what will be changed before anything is applied.
     (If you really need a dry-run for batch mode, use :ref:`ksconf_cmd_merge` to show the result of *TARGET* *SOURCE* combined.)